edouble1b/pymarkdoc/README.md

 `& pymarkdoc myscript.py`

+However every script you want to be documented has to have a docstring at the very begining of the file.

 ### Example

 This is an example on what the code below will look like when converted to markdown.